Harry Billinge

 Harry Billinge MBE (15 September 1925 – 5 April 2022) was a British soldier.

 Billinge was born on 15 September 1925.
 He served as a sapper with the 44 Royal Engineer Commandos during the Normandy landings.
 After World War II, Billinge moved to Cornwall and opened a hairdressers.

+In a 2019 interview with BBC Billinge was quoted as saying "Don't thank me and don't say I'm a hero.
+I'm no hero, I was lucky, I'm here.
+All the heroes are dead and I'll never forget them as long as I live."

 Billinge was appointed MBE in the 2019 New Year Honours for services to charitable fundraising, including raising more than £25,000 towards the cost of construction of the British Normandy Memorial.
+He was also awarded the Legion d'Honneur.

+In 2020, train company GWR named one of their Class 802 trains after him.

 Billinge died on 5 April 2022, at the age of 96.
 A funeral was held at St Paul's Church in Charlestown on 26 April 2022.